Cat Eye Infection Home Remedies [6 Easy & Simple Solutions]

 • Vision reduction

-Because bacteria has been a common affliction throughout the world, there are plenty of home remedies to deal with eye conditions in cats.
-You can purchase most of these remedies at your local pet store in the cat section.
+Because bacteria has been a common affliction throughout the world, there are several home remedies to deal with eye infections in cats.
+Most of these remedies are at your local pet store, in the cat section.
+Cats suffering from a bacterial infection can find this to be an effective treatment.

 L-Lysine

-Feline herpesvirus is a common upper respiratory condition in cats that causes eye issues.
-L-Lysine is popular among the health community for use in both cats and humans.
-L-lysine is an amino acid that cannot be synthesized inside the body, so it must be attained through food and supplements.
-It can be purchased at most pet stores and used at home.
+Feline herpesvirus is a common upper respiratory infection in cats that causes eye infections.
+L-Lysine is popular among the health community for use in both cats and humans to dispel the herpes virus symptoms.
+L-lysine is an amino acid that cannot synthesize inside the body, so it is attained through food and supplements.
+L-lysine is purchased at most pet stores and used at home.

 Distilled Water Rinse

-Moisten a cotton swab with distilled or sterile water.
-Wipe the goo out of your cat's eyes, start from the tear duct and then slowly and gently wipe outward.
+Another great way to handle a cat's eye infection is to moisten a cotton swab with distilled or sterile water.
+Wipe the goo out of your cat's eyes outward.
 Repeat this process to help with eye discharge and eyesight, although the infection may still persist.
-This method is best for getting debris out of your cat's eyes at home.
+The method is best for getting debris out of your cat's eyes at home.
+Even though they may get watery eyes, make sure to get both tear ducts.

 Warm Compress

 This technique may be difficult to pull off, but it is rewarding.
 Soak a cloth in very warm water then wring it out so that it is not dripping.
 Press the cloth to your cat's eyes and hold it there for 60 seconds.
-You can repeat this process separately for each eye until you start to see redness or irritation decrease.
+You can repeat this process for each eye, separately, until you start to see redness decrease.

 Cat Eye Rinse

-There are plenty of commercial cat-eye rinse products for sale at local pet stores for use at home.
-Make sure that when shopping for eye rinse for your cat, you are buying products with good reviews and legible labels!
+There are several commercial cat-eye rinse products for sale at local pet stores for use at home.
+Make sure that when shopping for eye rinse for your cat, you are buying products that are reviewed and do not try to hide their labels.
+While not the first choice for viral conjunctivitis in cats, it's a great way to treat the eye infection at home before going to the vet about a possible underlying condition.

 Honey

-When topically applied, honey is known to help lessen swelling and irritation in your eye.
-Owners can mix two tablespoons of organic honey with two tablespoons of distilled or sterile water.
-Make sure to shake and stir until the honey looks like it has disappeared.
+When topically applied, honey is known to help lessen inflammation and irritation in your eye.
+Owners can mix two tablespoons of organic honey with 2 tablespoons of distilled or sterile water.
+Make sure to shake and stir until the honey looks like it disappears.
 Owners can put 2 to 3 drops of the solution into the infected eye twice a day.

 Oregon Grape

-Oregon grape has antibacterial properties that can help fight pink eye.
+Oregon grape has antibacterial properties that can help fight conjunctivitis.
 Owners can place two drops of Oregon grape tincture into a half an ounce of distilled or sterile water.
-After the mix is complete, apply 2 to 3 drops of the solution into the affected eye twice daily.
+After the mix is complete, apply 2 to 3 drops of the solution into the infected eye twice daily.

 Final Thoughts - Cat Eye Infection Home Remedies